KPS 9566: Character set 0x22/0xA2 (row number 2, symbols and operators)

+ASCII punctuation, may also be mapped to the Halfwidth and Fullwidth Forms block.
+Mapped to Private Use Area, shown simulated.

 Character set 0x23/0xA3 (row number 3, digits and Roman)

 This set includes a subset of ASCII, minus punctuation and symbols, comprising western Arabic numerals and both cases of the Basic Latin alphabet.
 Compare row 3 of JIS X 0208, which this row exactly matches.
 Compare and contrast row 3 of KS X 1001 and GB 2312, which include their entire national variants of ISO 646 in this row, rather than only the alphanumeric subset.

 The characters in this row are shown below mapped to Basic Latin codepoints (consistent with articles on the other character sets), but is mapped to the Halfwidth and Fullwidth Forms block when used in an encoding which combines KPS 9566 with ASCII.